-This document contains the updated Recommendation ITU-T Y.OBF trust "Open Abstract:
+This document contains the updated Recommendation ITU-T Y.OBF Trust "Open Abstract:

-Bootstrap Framework enabling trustworthy networking and services for distributed diverse ecosystems" based on the discussion at interim e-meeting of Q16/13 based on the contribution C91R2.
+Bootstrap Framework enabling trusted devices, applications and services for distributed diverse ecosystems" based on the discussion at interim e-meeting of

+O16/13 based on the contribution C104.

-This document is the revised baseline text of Recommendation ITU-T Y.OBF trust:" Open Bootstrap Framework enabling trustworthy networking and services for distributed diverse ecosystems" This document is based on following contribution.
+This document is the revised baseline text of (TD409) Recommendation ITU-T Y.OBF Trust: "Open Bootstrap Framework enabling trusted devices, applications and services for distributed diverse ecosystems".
+This document is based on the following contribution.